onpilot/100-days-of-code/log.md

 **Today's Progress**: Using the lessons I've learned up till now, I'll try to build my first front end development libraries projects @freeCodeCamp, random quote machine.

-**Thoughts:** Guess I'll start with the logic first, then the UI after it.
+**Thoughts:** Guess I'll start with the logic first, then the UI after.
 Hope it will end up well :green_heart:

 <!--